 Jonathan composed extensive feature articles for Centrethought.
 He covered political and social topics and offered his opinions on subjects such as: broken election promises and the slow progress to recognise marriage equality.

-In addition to this, Jonathan also worked as a political journalist for SYN Represent; a digital radio show on SYN Nation.
+In addition to this, Jonathan also worked as a political journalist for SYN Represent.
 Jonathan covered major political events, namely the historic United Nations Summit on Climate Change in 2015.

 Jonathan made appearances on the 88.3 Southern FM Friday Drive program, alongside the radio announcer of the show, Karl Bianco.
 These segments centered on news events pertaining to federal politics and sports mainly.